brucek/trolly/README.md

 For the server side unit tests with mocha, you may want to install jsdom etc. This can be done if you modify the `bootstrap.js` file located inside the `__setup__ folder`

-## Known package issues

-There are issues with `Babel v.6.x`, and `Webpack 2.0-Beta`.
-Latest Webpack release runs stable only on node.js `stable` branch.

-However.
-Trolly uses `Babel v.
-6.x` without any issues, but not yet updated to `Webpack 2.0-Beta`. `PhantomJS 2.0` is still not supported.

-Older node.js versions gives issues with some newer dependencies, so only `Node >= 5.x` are supported.

 ## Known Mac issues
 There are a know issue with `Node 4.1` on Mac.
 To solve this issue, upgrade to `Node >= 5.x`.